Welcome to the New Music Miami ISCM Festival!

 9 Concerts, 9 Forums, All Free

+Thank you for celebrating the 20th season of the New Music Miami ISCM Festival last January 26 – April 20!
 The festival presents new music for diverse instrumentation throughout Miami, bringing together innovative composers and thinkers along with adventurous performers and audiences.

 The New Music Miami ISCM Festival has developed numerous partnerships with presenting institutions, such as the Forum for New Music from Latin America and Music of the Americas Festival.
 The festival has enabled composers and performers to participate and present their work from countries such as Canada, Cuba, Spain, Mexico, Italy, Germany, England, and France.

 The New Music Miami Festival originally began in 1993 as the May in Miami Music Festival, an annual, week-long festival occurring every May.
 The festival featured nightly concerts with performances by performers from the New World Symphony and FIU faculty of renowned, emerging, and student composers.
 In 1997, the festival expanded its scope by scheduling concerts throughout the year and became the New Music Miami Festival.
 By 2002, FIU became an associated chapter of the the International Society for Contemporary Music (ISCM), a network that now includes over 60 organizations in over 50 countries, on every continent, dedicated to promoting contemporary music in all is varied forms.

 The founder of the festival, Dr. Orlando Jacinto Garcia, runs the Composition Program at FIU, and oversee the artistic direction of FIU’s contemporary ensemble, NODUS Ensemble.
 The distinctive character of his music has been described as “time suspended-haunting sonic explorations” that he developed from his studies with Morton Feldman among others.